benopotamus/steam-machine-dongle/README.md

 	XSession=gnome-fallback
 	SystemAccount=false

-gnome-fallback is Gnome 3 without the fancyness.
+gnome-fallback is Gnome 3 without the fancyness

 Edit steambox_dongle to use your dongle's UUID and your user name